Smoothing splines on Riemannian manifolds, with applications to 3D shape space: Smoothing splines in shape space

 \section{Smoothing splines in shape space}

+The method in the previous section provides a general framework for fitting smoothing splines on manifolds, and we now investigate the particular case of fitting smoothing splines in shape space.
+Recall that, for a configuration in $\mathbb{R}^m$ with $k(>m)$ labelled landmarks, its pre-shape is what is left after the effects of translation and scaling are removed and that this pre-shape can be represented by an $m\times(k-1)$ matrix $X$ with $\|X\|^2=\hbox{tr}(XX^\top)=1$ \citep{Kendall84,KBCL}.
+The space $\mathcal{S}_m^k$ of such pre-shapes is known as the pre-shape space of configurations of $k$ labelled landmarks in $\mathbb{R}^m$ and is the unit sphere of dimension $m(k-1)-1$, i.e. $\mathcal{S}_m^k=S^{m(k-1)-1}$.
+The Kendall shape space $\Sigma^k_m$ of configurations with $k$ labelled landmarks in $\mathbb{R}^m$ is then the quotient space of $\mathcal{S}^k_m$ by the rotation group $SO(m)$ acting on the left \citep{KBCL}.
+We shall use $[X]$ to denote the shape of the pre-shape $X$.

-due to their non-trivial geometric structure, the direct implementation on the Kendall shape spaces for configurations in $\mathbb{R}^m$ ($m\geqslant3$) of the exponential map and, in particular, of the parallel transport turns out to be challenging. {This in turn makes the practical implementation of the spline fitting idea proposed in the previous section difficult.} One possible way to overcome this difficulty is to explore the fact that Kendall shape spaces are the quotient spaces of Euclidean spheres and to use the much simpler structure of spheres, as has previously been done by many in various different statistical investigations in shape analysis.
+Unfortunately, due to their non-trivial geometric structure, the direct implementation on the Kendall shape spaces for configurations in $\mathbb{R}^m$ ($m\geqslant3$) of the exponential map and, in particular, of the parallel transport turns out to be challenging \citep{KBCL}. {This in turn makes the practical implementation of the spline fitting idea proposed in the previous section difficult.} One possible way to overcome this difficulty is to explore the fact that Kendall shape spaces are the quotient spaces of Euclidean spheres and to use the much simpler structure of spheres, as has previously been done by many in various different statistical investigations in shape analysis.
 For example, \cite{Le03} obtained an equivalent, qualitative description of the parallel transport on shape spaces via the pre-shape sphere.
 In the case of shapes of configurations in $\mathbb{R}^2$, this description leads successfully to a closed expression for such an equivalent notion on the pre-shape sphere, which has then been used for statistical analysis of shape in \cite{KDL}.
 Unfortunately, as pointed out in \cite{Le03}, such a closed expression is generally unavailable on the shape space of configurations in $\mathbb{R}^m$ for $m\geqslant3$.

-In this section, we summarize the facts required for the exponential maps on the shape space of labelled configurations in $\mathbb{R}^m$ and develop the result in \cite{Le03} further for general $m$ to the extent that it is usable for practical purposes.
+In Section \ref{algorithm}, we will first provide an overview of the shape spline fitting algorithm.
+The full technical details of the algorithm require further developments, and in Section \ref{background} first we summarize facts about the tangent space and geodesics on the shape space of labelled configurations in $\mathbb{R}^m$.
+Then in Section \ref{ParallelTransport} we extend \cite{Le03}'s result which allows us to carry out parallel transport for such shape spaces, and hence enables us to implement the shape smoothing splines.
+We conclude the section with some results for size-and-shape space.